roosemberth/karuiwm/README.md

 Workspaces in stwm are arranged in a two-dimensional grid, and they are created and destroyed dynamically.
-A workspace may either be considered *persistent* (if there is at least one window placed in it) or *temporary* (if the workspace is empty).
+A workspace may either be considered *persistent* (if there is at least one client placed in it) or *temporary* (if the workspace is empty).

 If a persistent workspace is left, it gets destroyed, whereas a persistent workspace remains (as the name suggests).

-Once a window is placed inside a temporary workspace, it is automatically turned into a persistent workspace; the same way a persistent workspace is automatically turned into a temporary one once its last window is removed.
+Once a client is placed inside a temporary workspace, it is automatically turned into a persistent workspace; the same way a persistent workspace is automatically turned into a temporary one once its last client is removed.

 It is possible to move to a temporary workspace as long as there is at least one adjacent persistent workspace, for example: